lekrsu/shfw-walkthrough/README.md

 ### Project Description

 SHFW is a custom firmware available for flashing via the Scooterhacking Utility app.
 Configuring it might be challenging for new users.
-This guide aims to provide a quick and easy way to understand the important basics.
+This guide aims to provide a quick and easy way to apply the important basics.
+The understanding aspect of all this can be overwhelming, but it will come as a side effect of your own testing and thinking as we can't do that for you.

 ### Table of Contents